-A limited liability company in Japan, “godo gaisha”, is a form of business where the company’s members have limited liability based on their contribution to the capital.
-It is regulated by the New Companies Act, established in 2006 and it’s replacing the former yugen gaisha, usually established by the small businesses.
+The limited liability company (LLC), also knowns as the “godo gaisha”, is one of the preferred Japanese business forms where the shareholders have limited liability based on their contribution to the capital.
+The LLC in Japan replaces the former yugen gaisha and falls under the 2006 New Companies Act.

-The company’s entrepreneurs are called ‘’members’’ unlike the investors of a joint stock company, called “shareholders”.
+The LLC’s participants are called ‘’members’’ unlike the investors of a joint stock company, called “shareholders”.

-We invite you to watch the follwing video about the Japanese LLC:
+We invite you to watch the following video about the Japanese LLC:

 After that, the company must register the Articles of Association at the Japan Legal Affairs Bureau, along with a standard application.
-The Articles must state the company’s name, the reason why the company is incorporated, the name and address of the incorporator, the authorized capital and details regarding the shares.
+The Articles must state:

 Also, a list of all the members which made contributions in non-cash and the value of it must be provided by the Articles.